Doctor of Philosophy (Theological Studies) Program

 - Waiver: Students who, in the three years preceding PhD matriculation, have completed advanced exegesis courses in Greek in their MDiv or equivalent level of graduate studies (with a grade of B+ or higher) or who have completed a ThM (in NT) may be deemed proficient.
 Such students should petition the Academic Doctoral Office for a waiver, including with the petition a course catalog description and an official transcript.
 The course must be equivalent to or exceed the content normally required of MDiv students in advanced exegesis courses at TEDS.
 (Such courses are beyond the core MDiv language sequence.)
 Waivers should be requested as soon as students accept their admission.
 Waiver requests from spring matriculants are due no later than December 15 (prior to matriculation); requests from fall matriculants are due no later than June15 (prior to matriculation).
 Those whose waivers are denied must pass the proficiency exam or complete a course (see options 2 and 3 below).

-- Exam: Students who hole the MDiv (with a minimum of 8 hours of beginning Greek and 4 hours of Greek exegesis) may take an examination that includes translation, parsing, textual criticism, and theological, biblical, grammatical, and syntactical observations.
+- Exam: Students who hold the MDiv (with a minimum of 8 units of beginning Greek and 4 units of Greek exegesis) may take an examination that includes translation, parsing, textual criticism, and theological, biblical, grammatical, and syntactical observations.
 Any student failing the exam (84% or below) is required to take a course (see option 3 below for instructions).

 - Fall matriculants wishing to achieve proficiency in biblical languages via examination must take their exam(s) no later than the July test date offered by the Academic Doctoral Office in the summer prior to matriculation.